Wondering if your data is suitable for archival & publication in one of the data centers? Get to know the Data Centers below !

 The European Nucleotide Archive archives, curates and publishes nucleotide sequence data and associated metadata.

-The GFBio Brokerage Service provides the timely, standards-compliant deposition of all molecular sequence data into the public repositories of the INSDC.
-The key components of the service include: (a) Support for metadata standardization, curation and quality control, (b) negotiation of embargo periods, including communication with INSDC, (c) parallel submission of environmental metadata to PANGAEA and other GFBio data centers, (d) cross-linking sequence data and environmental (PANGAEA) or other contextual or related data via accession number and DOI.
+The GFBio Brokerage Service provides the timely, standards-compliant deposition of all molecular sequence data into the public repositories of the INSDC (DDBJEMBL-EBI and NCBI).
+The key components of the service include: (a) Support for metadata standardization, curation and quality control, (b) negotiation of embargo periods, including communication with INSDC, (c) parallel submission of environmental metadata to PANGAEA and other GFBio data centers, (d) cross-linking sequence and environmental data (e.g. PANGAEA) or other contextual or related data via accession number and DOI.

 PANGAEA archives, curates and publishes multidisciplinary (e.g. geochemical, biological observational and occurrence) data from marine and terrestrial environments.
 Curation includes user support, definition of data set granularity, quality control, archival format transformation, metadata description and control.
 Supported data types are tabular data but also binary data, e.g multimedia.